 The group denies that Henrri and Rivalis have any responsibility or ownership over the data that was leaked, specifically stating that "Henrri and Rivalis are not concerned about data treatment.
 The company responsible for data treatment is BM EST (groupe Phosphore)."

-Regarding two indices mentioned above and found in the database, they have claimed that one was misnamed by the “person who was in charge of doing some statistics on the test server” (the Rivalis index), while the other one actually contained data from the company it was named after (the Henrri index).
+Pertaining to the two indices mentioned earlier and located in the database, it was alleged that one was inaccurately labeled by the "individual responsible for conducting some statistical analysis on the test server" (the Rivalis index).
+Conversely, the other one genuinely consisted of data from the company it was named after (the Henrri index).